awsdocs/amazon-kendra-developer-guide/doc_source/hiw-index.md

 + String
 + String list

 You create a custom field using the console or by using the [UpdateIndex](API_UpdateIndex.md) operation\.
 After you create a custom field, you map it to a document attribute, just as you do with a reserved field\.
-If you added a documentto the index with [BatchPutDocument](API_BatchPutDocument.md) operation, you map the attributes with the API\.
+If you added a document to the index with [BatchPutDocument](API_BatchPutDocument.md) operation, you map the attributes with the API\.
 For documents indexed from an Amazon S3 data source, you map the attributes using a metadata file that contains a JSON structure that describes the document attributes\.
 For documents indexed with a database or SharePoint Online data source, you map attributes with the console or the data source configuration\.
 For more information, see [Document attributes](hiw-document-attributes.md)\.

 ## Searching Indexes<a name="index-searching"></a>